-This is a reproduction of a building made to the specifications of 16th century architect Philibert de l’Orme, architect of many royal buildings including the Tuileries in Paris in 1564.
+This is a reproduction of a building made to the specifications of 16th-century architect Philibert de l’Orme, architect of many royal buildings, including the Tuileries Palace in Paris in 1564.
 The rafter design was unique at that time, using small timbers to support the grand structure.
 The building was razed in 1874 to help create Boulevard St. Germain.
 Bittersweet progress.

-This “Swan’s Neck” loudspeaker is no question mark; it is an exclamation point—to point out and simultaneously limit the distortion of ascending volume, the Glory Be of what’s to come.
-Made in 1924 of wood, steel and aluminum, its sound was generated by transforming electromagnetic waves into mechanical vibrations causing a thin membrane to move, thus creating sound.
+This “Swan’s Neck” loudspeaker is no question mark; it is an exclamation point—to point out and simultaneously limit the distortion of ascending volume, the glory be of what’s to come.
+Made in 1924 of wood, steel, and aluminum, its sound was generated by transforming electromagnetic waves into mechanical vibrations and causing a thin membrane to move, thus creating sound.
 Notice that this is no tentative shape.
 It is surefooted, designed to get respect.
 Prepare yourself, it seems to say, for what a radio has to offer.
 This is what you strive for in each piece you design: the arrest of attention.

 Is my ear the bumblebee to this flower?
 Or is my eye?
-I would think that when this Pathé phonograph and loudspeaker played to crowds in the 1920’s, it was first the eye that was seduced from some distance and then the ear.
-The shape of the painted metal petals however has me tumbling now like a drunken bee inside some lascivious orchid.
-The thirteen raised petals draw me in.
+I would think that when this Pathé phonograph and loudspeaker played to crowds in the 1920s, it was first the eye that was seduced, from some distance, and then the ear.
+The shape of the painted metal petals, however, has me tumbling now like a drunken bee inside some lascivious orchid.
+The 13 raised petals draw me in.
 Who divides a circle into 13 parts?
-Of course it’s an odd number.
+Of course, it’s an odd number.
 But any designer knows the value of odd numbers, how they make us spin around a maypole center searching for symmetry.
-It’s a golden circle then, the number 13 falling into the Fibonacci’s golden spiral of addition—a cultural milestone set for Western European mathematicians by Leonardo Bonacci, a.k.a, Fibonacci, in 1202, whose Italian eye saw how a particular sequence of numbers can please our senses.
+It’s a golden circle then, the number 13 falling into Fibonacci’s golden spiral of addition—a cultural milestone set for Western European mathematicians by Leonardo Bonacci, aka Fibonacci, in 1202, whose Italian eye saw how a particular sequence of numbers can please our senses.
 One more subtle invitation to our willing mind to see, be moved, and listen.

-Of course every architect knows the importance of a model.
+Every architect knows the importance of a model.
 Frank Gehry modeled his buildings in a different scale each time to get a different view each time, a different sense.
-The value of modeling for furniture makers cannot be overstated, because with a few hours, you can see errors that would destroy a fine piece of wood, not to mention the days it would take to reach the point of error.
+The value of modeling for furniture makers cannot be overstated, because within a few hours, you can see errors that would destroy a fine piece of wood, not to mention the days it would take to reach the point of error.
 But to see the workman himself modeled, and his tools, lends unusual grace to a model’s potential.